slevithan/oniguruma-to-es/README.md

 Sets the level of emulation rigor/strictness.

-- **Default:** The best choice in most cases.
-Permits a few close approximations in order to support additional features.
+- `default`: Permits a few close approximations in order to support additional features.
-- **Strict:** Throw if the pattern can't be emulated with identical behavior (even in rare edge cases) for the given `target`.
+- `strict`: Throw if the pattern can't be emulated with identical behavior (even in rare edge cases) for the given `target`.

 <details>
   <summary>More details</summary>

-Using default `accuracy` adds support for the following, depending on `target`:
+Using default `accuracy` adds support for the following features, depending on `target`:

 - All targets (`ES2025` and earlier):
   - Enables use of `\X` using a close approximation of a Unicode extended grapheme cluster.